Content Map Terms

 What causes it?

 Measles is caused by a virus.
-It is spread when an infected person coughs, sneezes, or shares food or drinks.
-The measles virus can travel through the air.
-This means that you can get measles if you are near someone who has the virus even if that person doesn't cough or sneeze directly on you.
+It is spread when a person who has it coughs, sneezes, or shares food or drinks.
+The virus can travel through the air.
+This means that you can get measles if you are near someone who has the virus even if they don't cough or sneeze on you.

 You can spread the virus to others from 4 days before the rash starts until 4 days after the rash appeared.
 The virus is most often spread when people first get sick, before they know they have it.